-A lot of mums become confused and frustrated by the large amount of advice (often conflicting advice) coming their way.
-The key is to learn as much as you can from trusted sources (midwifes or lactation consultant/an friend who has breastfed their own babies) then use that information as a base to filter all other advice and to find what works for you and your baby.
+A lot of mums become confused and frustrated by the large amount of advice (sometimes conflicting advice) coming their way.
+The key is to learn as much as you can from trusted sources (midwives or lactation consultants or friends who have breastfed their own babies) then use that information as a base to filter all other advice and to find what works for you and your baby.

-From your mother, partner, mother-in-law to the randoms in shopping centres – advice will be as fast-flowing as your breastmilk on letdown!
-And it won’t just be about breastfeeding – you might need to work on your ‘polite smile’ because becoming a parent suddenly opens you up to a whole new world of judgement.
+From well-meaning relatives to random people in supermarkets — advice will be as fast-flowing as your breastmilk on letdown!
+And it won’t just be about breastfeeding — you might need to work on your ‘polite smile’ because becoming a parent suddenly opens you up to a whole new world of advice and sometimes judgement.

 Ask the right people for advice, do your own research so that you’re well informed about what is normal (the range of ‘normal’ when it comes to breastfeeding is surprising large), surround yourself with supportive friends and family, watch your baby and learn from them, and have confidence in your ability to be a parent.